campfireunion/docs/docs/1.0/creator-tools/getting-started.md

 * [Download Unity 2020.3.36](unityhub://2020.3.36f1/71f96b79b9f0).
 This requires Unity Hub, so make sure you've completed the previous step.

-> **Important**: Flipside Creator Tools require a specific version of Unity in order to work properly in Flipside Studio.
+> **Important**: Flipside Creator Tools require a specific version of Unity in order to work properly in Flipside.

 When asked if you want the install to occur in Unity Hub, answer **Yes**.